👁23views

 Step 4.
 Go to Tools → CloudScale Backup and Restore.

+Set your schedule.
 Under the Backup Schedule card, enable automatic backups and tick the days you want it to run.
 The default is Monday, Wednesday, and Friday at 03:00 server time.
-Hit Save Schedule to commit your choices.
+Hit Save Schedule.

+Set your retention.
 Under Retention and Storage, decide how many backups to keep.
-Watch the storage estimate — if you’re on a small VPS with limited disk, keep this number modest.
-A reasonable starting point is 10 backups, which gives you nearly two weeks of daily coverage or about a month of Mon/Wed/Fri coverage.
+Watch the live storage estimate, if you’re on a small instance size with limited disk, keep this number modest.
+Ten backups gives you nearly two weeks of daily coverage or about a month of three days a week coverage.

-The Backup History card lists all your backups with filename, size, age, and type.
-For each backup you have two actions: Download and Restore.
+The Backup History card lists all your backups with filename, size, creation date, age, and type.
+For each backup you have three actions along the left: Download, Restore DB, and Delete.

-Download streams the zip directly to your browser, which is useful if you want to keep an off-site copy or move the backup to a new server.
+Download streams the zip directly to your browser; useful for keeping an offsite copy or moving to a new server.

-Restore unpacks the zip in-place.
-The database is restored from the included SQL dump (again using native mysql CLI if available, otherwise PHP), and the file directories are extracted back to their original locations.
-The plugin reads backup-meta.json to verify the backup is compatible with the current WordPress installation before proceeding.
+Restore DB unpacks and restores just the database from the included SQL dump, using native mysql CLI if available, otherwise PHP.
+The plugin reads backup-meta.json to verify compatibility before proceeding.

 No multisite support.
 The plugin is designed for standard single-site WordPress installations.